ceford/cefjdemos-data-jdm-user-en/articles/configuration/global-configuration.md

 ### Site panel

+- **Site Name** This is the name of the site that appears in the Administrator login form and in the Site link in the Title bar.
+Change it as required.
+- **Site Offline** There is a separate [tutorial](jdocmanual?article=user/configuration/site-offline) on this item.
 - **Default List Limit** sets the default maximum number of items per page in list views.
 By default, this parameter is set to 20 but list views usually include a drop-down list to select other values ranging